 - Colors: Red, brown, buff, white, gray

-- Markings: Dimorphic species.
-Males have a brown cap that contrasts with the red forehead and thick, blurry eyebrow.
+- Markings: Males have a brown crown that contrasts with the strawberry-red forehead and thick, blurry eyebrow.
+The cheeks are brownish.
 Throat, upper chest and rump are strongly red, while the back is gray brown with darker streaks.
 Brown wings show two narrow white or buff wing bars, and flanks, abdomen and undertail coverts are buff or white with heavy brown streaks.
 Variant males show the same markings but in yellow or orange instead of red.
 Females have the same markings but lack any red and have a plain, unmarked face, and juveniles look similar to adult females but are generally scruffier.

 House finches are monogamous and create a cup-shaped nest using thin twigs, grasses, string, feathers and weeds, with finer materials used to line the nest.
 Despite their name, these birds do not nest only in bird houses, but may also position their nests in trees, on ledges or may even use the abandoned nests of other birds.
-The female house finch will incubate a brood of 3-6 eggs for 12-14 days, and both parents feed the altricial young for 12-19 days.
+The female house finch will incubate a brood of 3-6 pale, speckled eggs for 12-14 days, and both parents feed the young chicks for 12-19 days.
 A pair may raise 1-3 broods per year, with multiple broods more common in southern populations.

 Attracting House Finches